Company formation in Poland

 Each of these forms has advantages and disadvantages that should be taken into account when choosing the most suitable structure for doing business in Poland.
 The decision should be based on the size of the company, future plans, willingness to be financially responsible and other key factors.

-Table with current tax rates for companies registered in Poland in 2024.
+Table with current tax rates for companies registered in Poland in 2025.
 This data will help to get an idea of the tax burden on business in Poland.

-Name of tax | Tax rate |
+Name of Tax | Tax Rate |

-Corporate Income Tax (Corporate Income Tax) | Standard rate – 19%, Reduced rate for small enterprises and start-ups – 9% for revenues up to 2 million EUR |
+Corporate Income Tax | Standard rate – 19%, Reduced rate for small enterprises and start-ups – 9% for revenues up to 2 million EUR |

 Value Added Tax (VAT) | Standard rate – 23%, Reduced rates – 8%, 5%, some goods and services – 0% |

-Personal Income Tax (Personal Income Tax) | Two rates, 17% and 32%, depending on income level |
+Personal Income Tax | Two rates, 17% and 32%, depending on income level |

-Social Security Contributions (Social Security Tax) | Different rates, depending on employment status and type of insurance, the total burden can be around 35% of payroll |
+Social Security Contributions | Different rates, depending on employment status and type of insurance, the total burden can be around 35% of payroll |

-Dividend Tax (Dividend Tax) | 19% |
+Dividend Tax | 19% |

-Average salary 2023 | Depending on the source, the average salary in Poland may vary.
+Average Salary 2023 | Depending on the source, the average salary in Poland may vary.
 For an accurate figure, it is recommended to refer to the current statistics at the time of enquiry. |

-A joint-stock company is intended for large businesses and provides for a minimum authorised capital of PLN 100,000.
-This form of company allows raising additional funds through the sale of shares, which makes it attractive for larger projects and investments.
+Joint Stock Company | A joint-stock company is intended for big business, offering at least 100,000 PLN in minimum-authorized capital.
+This form of company allows raising additional funds through the sale of its shares, which becomes very attractive in bigger projects and investments. |

 Does a company in Poland have to have a local director?